NSX-T Federation-Part 4: Configure Stretched Networking

 Create Stretched Segments

-This task is pretty straight forward.
-Just create 3 segments and attach them to the stretched T1 gateway.
+Create 3 segments and attach them to the stretched T1 gateway.
 Segments will then start showing up across all sites.

-Interestingly the transport zone for these segments is auto-allocated when segments are stretched to local NSX-T sites.
+Interestingly, the transport zone for these segments is auto-allocated when segments are stretched to local NSX-T sites.

-Configure T0 Gateway Interfaces
+Configure T0 Gateway Interfaces.

-Create VLAN backed logical segments that will serve as interfaces for the T0 gateway across sites.
+Create VLAN-backed logical segments that will serve as interfaces for the T0 gateway across sites.

 Since I have 2 sites added, I created 4 logical segments.

-Next is to edit the T0 gateway and configure interfaces.
+Edit the Tier-0 gateway and configure interfaces.

-The below diagram shows the interface configuration of my T0 for Site A/B.
+The diagram below shows the interface configuration of my T0 for Site A/B.

 Configure BGP on Stretched T0